 - B66.
 The Applicant must prepare a Heritage Management Plan for the mine site and mine access road, to the satisfaction of the Planning Secretary.
-This plan must: - (a) be prepared by a suitably qualified and experienced person/s; - (b) describe the measures to be implemented to: - (i) ensure all workers on the mine site receive suitable heritage inductions prior to carrying out any activities which may cause impacts to heritage, and that suitable records are kept of these inductions; - (ii) protect heritage items located outside the approved disturbance area from impacts of the development, beyond those predicted in the document/s listed in condition A2(c); and - (iii) manage any new heritage items discovered during the life of the development; - (c) for Aboriginal Cultural Heritage, be prepared in consultation with Heritage NSW and Registered Aboriginal Parties and describe the measures to be implemented on the site to: - (i) comply with the Aboriginal cultural heritage-related operating conditions of this consent; - protect, monitor and/or manage identified Aboriginal objects (including proposed archaeological investigations and salvage of objects within the approved disturbance area) in accordance with the commitments made in the document/s listed in condition A2(c); - (iii) manage the discovery of suspected human remains and any new Aboriginal objects or Aboriginal places; - (iv) maintain and manage reasonable access for Aboriginal stakeholders to Aboriginal objects;

-- (v) facilitate ongoing consultation and involvement of Registered Aboriginal Parties in the conservation and management of Aboriginal cultural heritage on the site; and - (vi) undertake the care, control and storage of Aboriginal objects salvaged on the site, both during the life of the development and in the long term - (d) for Historic Heritage, be prepared in consultation with Heritage NSW, Council and Cabonne Shire Council and in accordance with relevant Heritage NSW guidelines, and - describe how historic heritage values would be recorded and preserved, including a conservation management plan and establishing and maintaining an archival recording for the Hallwood Farm Complex (MGP-H23); and - (ii) identify all heritage items in the vicinity of the mine site and mine access road and include a statement of significance for each item. - B67.
+This plan must: - (a) be prepared by a suitably qualified and experienced person/s; - (b) describe the measures to be implemented to: - (i) ensure all workers on the mine site receive suitable heritage inductions prior to carrying out any activities which may cause impacts to heritage, and that suitable records are kept of these inductions; - (ii) protect heritage items located outside the approved disturbance area from impacts of the development, beyond those predicted in the document/s listed in condition A2(c); and - (iii) manage any new heritage items discovered during the life of the development; - (c) for Aboriginal Cultural Heritage, be prepared in consultation with Heritage NSW, Registered Aboriginal Parties and Blayney Shire Council and Cabonne Shire Council, and describe the measures to be implemented on the site to: - (i) comply with the Aboriginal cultural heritage-related operating conditions of this consent; - (ii) protect, monitor and/or manage identified Aboriginal objects including any ochre deposits (including proposed archaeological investigations and salvage of objects within the approved disturbance area) in accordance with the commitments made in the document/s listed in condition A2(c); - (iii) manage the discovery of suspected human remains or burial sites and any new Aboriginal objects or Aboriginal places, including the use of scanning technologies such as ground penetrating radar to inform management measures for suspected burial sites; - (iv) maintain and manage reasonable access for Aboriginal stakeholders to Aboriginal objects; - (v) facilitate ongoing consultation and involvement of Registered Aboriginal Parties in the conservation and management of Aboriginal cultural heritage on the site; and - (vi) undertake the care, control and storage of Aboriginal objects salvaged on the site, both during the life of the development and in the long term; - (d) for Historic Heritage, be prepared in consultation with Heritage NSW, Blayney Shire Council and Cabonne Shire Council and in accordance with relevant Heritage NSW guidelines, and: - describe how historic heritage values would be recorded and preserved, including a conservation management plan and establishing and maintaining an archival recording for the Hallwood Farm Complex (MGP-H23); and - (ii) identify all heritage items in the vicinity of the mine site and mine access road and include a statement of significance for each item. - B67.
 The Applicant must not commence construction of the mine site until the Heritage Management Plan is approved by the Planning Secretary. - B68.
-The Applicant must implement the approved Heritage Management Plan.
+The Applicant must implement the Heritage Management Plan as approved by the Planning Secretary.